BraiinsForge/deck-fbdoom/README.md

 - USB-C HUB with PD Support
 - USB keyboard

 # How do I run it?
-Easy way!
+Easy!
 ### Access the DECK using SSH:

 ```